triscuitcircuit/spreadsheet-bot/README.md

 Have you guys ever wanted a spreadsheet bot for discord where it emulates being at work?? well, now your oddly specific dreams of being a workaholic have come true.

-With this bot ( https://discordapp.com/api/oauth2/authorize?client_id=684150439721304095&permissions=0&scope=bot ) you can make it seem like you are working hard at the office.
+With this bot ([Bot Invite Link](https://discordapp.com/api/oauth2/authorize?client_id=684150439721304095&permissions=0&scope=bot)) you can make it seem like you are working hard at the office.
 Just type **;help** to get started with your deep delve into Spreadsheet insanity.

 Not only does this bot act as a spreadsheet, but it is the same spreadsheet across all the servers that it is in.